jeremenichelli/jeremenichelli.github.io/_drafts/2016-01-08-you-might-not-need-a-task-runner.md

 }
 ```

 Of course, you would need to install <a href="https://eslint.org/">eslint</a> or the linting utility you prefer.
-You might also have noticed that I created a *lint* script and I'm calling it before development and production build tasks, so if I make some change on the lint command it affects both.
+You might also have noticed that I created a *lint* script and I'm calling it before development and production build tasks, so if I make some change on the lint script it affects both.

-You can do the same with the **post** prefix and add script that should run after other one.
+You can do the same with the **post** prefix and add task that should run after a specific script.

 ### Watch